akshayjshah/blog/recipes/pizza.md

 1. Remove dough from the refrigerator and gently re-shape into balls.
 Allow dough to come back to room temperature, usually 3--5 hours.
-2. An hour before the dough is ready, position the top rack of the oven and baking steel about 6 inches from the broiler.
-Preheat at 500F for 50 minutes, switching to broiling at max heat a few minutes before the first pie is ready to bake.
+2. An hour before the dough is ready, remove the top rack of the oven and place the baking steel onto the middle rack.
+Preheat at 500&deg;F for 50 minutes.
 3. Lightly flour a dough ball.
 From the middle of the ball to the edges, flatten the dough with your fingertips, leaving a thin rim of untouched dough to make the crust.
 Anchor an edge of the crust with one hand, then